MimFSD/Universal-LifeStream-Blood-Network-Client/README.md

 # Website Name: Blood Chain
 ### Website Link: https://donation-blood-auth.web.app/

+# Purpose of the application:
+<h5> # The purpose of the Blood Donation Application is to create a user-friendly platform that
+facilitates blood donation activities.
+The application will connect donors with those in need of blood, promoting a seamless and efficient donation process.</h5>

+<h5> # The application will include features for use(donor) registration, blood donation
+requests, donor management, content management, and role-based access control.
+It will be built using the MERN stack (MongoDB, Express.js, React, Node.js).</h5>

 ## Additional Features
 The website mainly divided three key role such as donor role, volunteer role and admin role.
 Let's know details about three different role -
 1. Donor Role